1,540 Shares in FedEx Co. (NYSE:FDX) Acquired by All Season Financial Advisors Inc.

 All Season Financial Advisors Inc. purchased a new position in FedEx Co.
 (NYSE:FDX – Get Rating) during the first quarter, HoldingsChannel reports.
 The fund purchased 1,540 shares of the shipping service provider’s stock, valued at approximately $356,000.

 A number of other institutional investors and hedge funds have also modified their holdings of FDX.
 Dodge & Cox grew its holdings in shares of FedEx by 22.2% in the 4th quarter.
 Dodge & Cox now owns 16,674,920 shares of the shipping service provider’s stock worth $4,312,801,000 after acquiring an additional 3,031,046 shares during the period.
-Norges Bank acquired a new stake in shares of FedEx during the 4th quarter worth $593,029,000.
-Assenagon Asset Management S.A. increased its holdings in shares of FedEx by 11,807.1% during the 1st quarter.
-Assenagon Asset Management S.A. now owns 548,918 shares of the shipping service provider’s stock worth $127,014,000 after buying an additional 544,308 shares during the last quarter.
-Southeastern Asset Management Inc. TN increased its holdings in shares of FedEx by 26.0% during the 4th quarter.
-Southeastern Asset Management Inc. TN now owns 1,447,324 shares of the shipping service provider’s stock worth $374,336,000 after buying an additional 298,865 shares during the last quarter.
-Finally, Manning & Napier Group LLC acquired a new stake in shares of FedEx during the 4th quarter worth $74,326,000.
+Norges Bank purchased a new stake in FedEx in the 4th quarter valued at approximately $593,029,000.
+Assenagon Asset Management S.A. lifted its stake in FedEx by 11,807.1% in the 1st quarter.
+Assenagon Asset Management S.A. now owns 548,918 shares of the shipping service provider’s stock valued at $127,014,000 after buying an additional 544,308 shares in the last quarter.
+Southeastern Asset Management Inc. TN lifted its stake in FedEx by 26.0% in the 4th quarter.
+Southeastern Asset Management Inc. TN now owns 1,447,324 shares of the shipping service provider’s stock valued at $374,336,000 after buying an additional 298,865 shares in the last quarter.
+Finally, Manning & Napier Group LLC purchased a new stake in FedEx in the 4th quarter valued at approximately $74,326,000.
 Institutional investors and hedge funds own 79.92% of the company’s stock.

+A number of research firms have recently commented on FDX.
+Loop Capital upped their price objective on FedEx from $328.00 to $339.00 and gave the stock a “buy” rating in a report on Monday, June 27th.
+JPMorgan Chase & Co. set a $284.00 price objective on FedEx in a report on Thursday, June 30th.
+Stephens upped their price objective on FedEx from $285.00 to $295.00 and gave the stock an “overweight” rating in a report on Friday, June 24th.
+KeyCorp upped their price objective on FedEx from $300.00 to $325.00 and gave the stock an “overweight” rating in a report on Thursday, June 30th.
+Finally, Bank of America increased their price target on FedEx from $276.00 to $287.00 in a report on Thursday, June 30th.
+Four investment analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $298.57.

 FedEx Stock Performance

-FedEx (NYSE:FDX – Get Rating) last issued its earnings results on Thursday, June 23rd.
-The shipping service provider reported $6.87 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $6.91 by ($0.04).
+FedEx (NYSE:FDX – Get Rating) last issued its quarterly earnings results on Thursday, June 23rd.
+The shipping service provider reported $6.87 EPS for the quarter, missing the consensus estimate of $6.91 by ($0.04).
 FedEx had a return on equity of 22.29% and a net margin of 4.09%.
-The business had revenue of $24.39 billion during the quarter, compared to the consensus estimate of $24.28 billion.
-During the same period in the prior year, the business earned $5.01 EPS.
+The company had revenue of $24.39 billion for the quarter, compared to the consensus estimate of $24.28 billion.
+During the same period in the previous year, the business posted $5.01 EPS.
 Equities analysts anticipate that FedEx Co. will post 23.16 earnings per share for the current fiscal year.

 FedEx Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Monday, July 11th.
-Stockholders of record on Monday, June 27th were issued a dividend of $1.15 per share.
-This represents a $4.60 dividend on an annualized basis and a dividend yield of 2.11%.
+The business also recently declared a quarterly dividend, which was paid on Monday, July 11th.
+Stockholders of record on Monday, June 27th were given a dividend of $1.15 per share.
+This is a boost from FedEx’s previous quarterly dividend of $0.75.
 The ex-dividend date was Friday, June 24th.
-This is a boost from FedEx’s previous quarterly dividend of $0.75.
-FedEx’s payout ratio is 32.17%.
+This represents a $4.60 annualized dividend and a dividend yield of 2.11%.
+FedEx’s dividend payout ratio (DPR) is presently 32.17%.

-A number of research firms have recently commented on FDX.
-Stephens upped their price objective on FedEx from $285.00 to $295.00 and gave the stock an “overweight” rating in a report on Friday, June 24th.
-Credit Suisse Group set a $314.00 price target on FedEx in a report on Thursday, July 7th.
-Loop Capital increased their price target on FedEx from $328.00 to $339.00 and gave the company a “buy” rating in a report on Monday, June 27th.
-The Goldman Sachs Group lowered their price target on FedEx from $331.00 to $291.00 and set a “buy” rating for the company in a report on Tuesday, June 7th.
-Finally, StockNews.com downgraded FedEx from a “strong-buy” rating to a “buy” rating in a report on Tuesday, June 21st.
-Four investment analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $298.57.

 About FedEx